-If the received demands during the current period is smaller than the inventory level, li – xi indicates the unsold stocks.
-Some portions of the unsold items will take over to the next period according to α(li – xi) where 0 ≤ α ≤ 1 .
-The holding cost of this portion would be hiα(li – xi). hi is the holding cost of unsold items in period i.
-Carrying over this portion to the next cycle, the ordering quantity for period i + 1 would be li+1 - α(li – xi).
+If the inventory level is greater than the demand during the current period, the difference li − xi indicates the unsold stock.
+Some fraction of the unsold items are carried over to the next period according to α(li − xi), where 0 ≤ α ≤ 1 .
+The holding cost of this fraction would be hiα(li – xi), where hi is the holding cost of unsold items for period i.
+Carrying this portion over to the next cycle gives the ordering quantity for period i + 1 as li+1 − α(li – xi).

-If there are some unsatisfied demands at the end of the current period it will cost a penalty equal to Cu(xi – li).
-If this is not the last period, some portions of the demands equal to β(xi – li) would be fulfilled in the next period (0 ≤ β ≤ 1).
-In that case li+1 + β(xi – li) units are complied with at the beginning of the next period with the selling price δsi + (1-δ)si+1 for each unit (0 ≤ δ ≤ 1).
+Unsatisfied demand remaining at the end of the current period cost a penalty Cu(xi – li).
+If this period is not the last, the fraction β(xi – li) of the demand is fulfilled in the next period (0 ≤ β ≤ 1).
+In this case, li+1 + β(xi – li) units are sold at the beginning of the next period with the selling price δsi + (1 − δ)si+1 for each unit (0 ≤ δ ≤ 1).

-Profit function
+Profit Function

-To define the profit function for multi-period newsvendor model we need to introduce 4 auxiliary functions.
+To define the profit function for the multiperiod newsvendor model, we introduce four auxiliary functions: